corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/financial-model.md

 a fungible asset.
 It is a generic class which wraps around the token.
 For example, the `Amount` could be:
 * The standard JDK type `Currency`.
 * An `Issued` instance.
-* A more complex asset type, such as an obligation contract issuance definition—which in turn contains a token definition for the obligation is to be settled in.
-Custom token types should implement `TokenizableAssetInfo` to allow the `Amount` conversion helpers `fromDecimal` and `toDecimal` to calculate the correct `displayTokenSize`.
+* A more complex asset type, such as an obligation contract issuance definition.
+The issuance definition contains a token definition, which defines the currency the obligation must be settled in.
+Custom token types should implement `TokenizableAssetInfo` to allow the
+`Amount` conversion helpers `fromDecimal` and `toDecimal` to calculate the correct `displayTokenSize`.